AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 * For AEM Sites as a Cloud Service:

-  * There continues to be the concept of an authoring tier and a publish tier for each environment (at a high level).
+  * For a traditional configuration, there continues to be the concept of an authoring tier and a publish tier for each environment (at a high level).

+  * With the newer [Edge Delivery Services](/help/edge/overview.md), authoring can *also* use [document-based editing](https://www.hlx.live/docs/authoring) that takes place externally; in either SharePoint or Google Drive.
+There is still a publish tier.

   * The author tier is made of two or more nodes within a single author cluster.
 It scales automatically, dependent on the authoring activity.